 |Alma Mater:||Troy State|

 On March 20, 2016 vs. Arkansas State, Frady earned his 294th victory at Georgia State to surpass Mike Hurst, who finished his Panther career in 2006 with 293 career wins.
-Later in 2016, Frady achieved win No. 300 vs. Appalachian State.
+Later in 2016, Frady achieved win No. 300 with the Panthers vs. Appalachian State, and on March 4, 2017 vs. Northern Kentucky, he reached 500 victories for his career.
+He enters the 2019 season with 355 victories and a .523 winning percentage at Georgia State as part of his 542 career wins.

 The highlight of Frady’s tenure came in 2009, when he guided the Panthers to a school-record 39 victories, capped by Georgia State’s first conference title and NCAA tournament berth.